General Electric Employee Community Service Funds Supports Virtual Reality Program

-Twin Towers is utilizing virtual reality (VR) to give residents new experiences and to enhance the quality of their lives.
-Residents can virtually complete their bucket list, visit new places or revisit favorite ones.
+Twin Towers is utilizing virtual reality (VR) to give residents new experiences and to enhance the quality of their lives thanks to the General Electric Employee Community Service Fund.
+This program enhances resident’s experiences, combats memory loss, and encourages them to live life to the fullest.
 It can also be used as a rehabilitation tool by encouraging the viewer to move along with specially selected programs.

 Events & Programs Specialist Kimberly Stone-Littner says, "Residents who have participated in the program just love it!
 There are special VR programs that are useful for residents who have dementia, physical disabilities, or depression.
 There are also still photos for those who may have vertigo issues if the 3D effect bothers them.
 The VR experience gives residents something to look forward to and creates new memories to think about afterwards."